-"Cum calculo mundatus ignito", cleaned with a burning coal, a small does for some sense of what the how and the calculus in quale quid.
+"Cum calculo mundatus ignito", cleaned with a burning coal, a small dose for some sense of what the how and the calculus in quale quid.
 In quale quid to mean

 "in how the what", and referring to the logic and predication of events, in cause and effect, it may become an important question sometimes,